SEARCHING FOR BORIS WEISFEILER

 The ruling makes no mention of where Boris might have been taken after his detention or what happened to him afterwards.

-In his 16 pages indictment, Judge Jorge Zepeda said that most of the evidence gathered thus far has come from declassified U.S. documentation.
-The names of those ordered to be arrested have been known to the U.S. Embassy since 1985 (of Carabineros) and 1988 (of the Army patrol.)
-The documents were declassified in 2000.
+In his 16 pages indictment, Judge Jorge Zepeda said that most of the evidence gathered thus far has come from declassified in 2000 U.S. documentation.

 HUMAN RIGHTS COMMISSION'S RESOLUTION

 On August 26, 2011 the final Human Rights Valech Commission's report made public and posted on-line.
 Case of Boris Weisfeiler disappearance in Chile is not accepted as a Human Rights violation .
-I am extremely disappointed with the Commission's decision.
-Boris was deprived by the Chilean State not only of his life but also of being recognized as its victim.
-It is very sad day for me and my family.
+Therefore, Boris was deprived by the Chilean State not only of his life but also of being recognized as its victim.

-My brother is a victim of the political repression of the Pinochet regime, even if the Commission did not have the proof at its disposal to formally accept his case as a human rights atrocity.
+My brother is a victim of the political repression of the Pinochet regime, even if the Commission did not formally accept his case as a human rights atrocity.
 Declassified U.S. documents leave no doubt that Boris Weisfeiler is the one U.S. citizen among 1100+ Chileans disappeared at the hands of agents of state repression.

 WEISFEILER CASE SUBMITTED TO HUMAN RIGHTS COMMISSION